Purpose & Pleasure

 What the research tells us regarding how to “keep the balance in your life” (and how to avoid a midlife crisis)

 “Keeping the balance” doesn't mean trying to have purpose and pleasure at all times throughout a given day, as that might be impossible for most of us.
-Sure, we’re usually productive each day with a career and/or family, so perhaps the context here is when you are highly focused or prioritizing specific goals in your life.
+Sure, we’re usually productive each day with a career and/or family, so perhaps the proper context here is when you are highly focused or prioritizing specific goals in life.
 “If everything is special, then nothing is special.”
-You have to allow that pendulum to swing to one side and stay there for an extended period of time.
-However you choose to define "extended" is up to you...hourly, daily, weekly, etc. Just be sure that pendulum swings back the other way at some point!
+Allow that pendulum to swing to one side and stay there for an extended period of time, knowing that it will swing back to the other side soon enough.
+However you choose to define "extended time" is up to you…hourly, daily, weekly, etc. Again, just be sure that you check your priorities/goals and the pendulum swings back the other way at some point!

-For example, some weeks are overly busy for our professional lives, especially during a long work trip and/or professional conference that soaks up much of our time.
+For example, some weeks are overly busy for our professional lives, especially during a long work trip and/or professional conference that soaks up much of our time (e.g., “Ugh, I feel like an accountant during tax season!”).
 A good coach will have likely proactively scheduled this as a Recovery Week, so that you’re not sitting in an airport thinking, “Ooph, I’m missing my workouts today.”
-At another point that month, you might have a few social events of group runs that take precedence over other parts of your life…alas, we have Balance on a monthly basis.
+At another point that month, you might have a few social events of group runs that take precedence over other parts of your life…alas, we have Balance on a monthly basis (for example).

 The same is true for healthy interpersonal relationships.
-Meaning, a relationship of any sort, whether it’s with siblings, coworkers, lovers, or close friends, is rarely going to have a 50-50 split of responsibility, effort, and energy, and this point likely makes a ton of sense to you cat owners.
+Meaning, a relationship of any sort, whether it’s with siblings, coworkers, lovers, or close friends, is rarely going to have a 50-50 split of responsibility, effort, and energy.
 Sometimes you’ll be carrying 80% of the load in a given context, and other times the other person(s) will be carrying more-than-half-the-share.
 What’s important is that at the end of the year there’s a mutually perceived balance in the aspects of the relationship that matter most.

 As it relates to training, this is why I love the Periodization model of training theory (chapter 2 of my book) because it allows for this ebb and flow to occur over a period of many weeks, months, or even the entire year.
-We don’t need to, nor should we, try to focus on all elements of training in one week or one season (good luck!).
+We don’t need to, nor should we, try to focus on all elements of training in one week or one season.
 Otherwise, overtraining and mental burnout are inevitable.
 This is the main service I offer with LA Running Coach: The mental approach to training and racing, as in knowing when to prioritize certain types of training and workouts vs. when to back off in favor of other activities.
-All the while, Periodization is geared to keeping you injury free, happily, and reaching a peak level of fitness in the fall, which is racing season (running season).
-Again, you can’t be all things, all the time in relation to your training.
+All the while, Periodization is geared to keeping you injury free, happy, and reaching a peak level of fitness at 1 or 2 points in the year.
+Again, you can’t be “all things, all the time” in relation to your training.
 The body can’t handle it and/or you’ll mentally burn out.

 The Atlantic magazine published a fascinating research article a few years ago about the experience of a midlife crisis.
 Why it happens, who it happens to, how intense it becomes, and how long it lasts (if at all).
 It was a very good empirical review of the topic.
 Regret is often what rests at the base of a midlife crisis (if someone is to have one), and it’s found that those with less regret tend to fly right past any such crisis, and that makes logical sense to me.

-So, to come full circle in talking about Purpose and Pleasure, do all you can to avoid feeling regretful (or guilty) when highly engaged in either purpose or pleasure, as you know you’ll be hitting the other end of the pendulum in a meaningful way.
-If the Covid world of 2020-2021 was very much dominated by the Purpose side of the Balance, in that you were prioritizing finances, safety, health, and you weren’t traveling much, then 2022 could (hopefully) certainly be a year to shift the Balance.
-Or, if Covid made you engage in too much Pleasure in working from home or finding various new hobbies, then 2022 might be your year to focus on other aspects of life that you ignored.
-Zoom out with your perspective (and hopefully that’s the last of the use of the word “zoom”!).
+So, to come full circle in talking about Purpose and Pleasure, do all you can to avoid feeling regretful (or guilty) when highly engaged in either purpose or pleasure, as you know you’ll be hitting the other end of the pendulum in a meaningful way soon enough.
+If the Covid world of 2020-2022 was very much dominated by the Purpose side of the Balance, in that you were prioritizing finances, safety, health, and you weren’t traveling much, then 2023 could (hopefully) certainly be a year to shift the Balance.
+Or, if Covid made you engage in too much Pleasure for whatever reason, then 2023 might be your year to focus on other aspects of life that you ignored.
+Zoom out with your perspective (hopefully that’s the last use of the word “zoom”!).

 Allow yourself to live a pleasurable life and don’t feel guilty about it.
 Being selfish is very highly correlated with happiness, but the key there is to change the definition of the word "selfish".
 As long as you’re not harming others or detracting from their happiness to gain your own, then this display of selfishness may actually be needed for your own happiness.
 Otherwise, how often are you needlessly depriving yourself of pleasure and happiness!?
 Keep the pendulum on both ends of the spectrum at various points.
 As a coach, I don’t want a healthy, active lifestyle to detract from your purpose or your pleasure; rather, my aim is for your training to contribute a little bit to your purpose and your pleasure.